 For the policy implementation, the company sets annual targets and compiles action plans-programmes identifying activities directly and indirectly contributing to the environmental protection and sustainability.

-The company has volunteered to introduce ISO 14001:2015, the environmental protection management system standard, and contributes to sustainable use of timber resources: it has been certified according to the chain of custody standard FSC-STD-40-004 V3-0.
+The company has volunteered to introduce ISO 14001:2015, the environmental protection management system standard, and contributes to sustainable use of timber resources: it has been certified according to the international standard for sustainable forest management, trade and production chain.

 Be-Ge Baltic uses only the green power generated from renewable energy sources.